 Train Your Dog to Rescue You!
 Books, blog and lessons, free dog training for emergency preparedness, preppers, search dogs, family pets to survive disasters, hurricane, tornado, heatwave, fire evacuation.

-NOTE: If you are looking at this site from a cell phone you are missing out so Go to the bottom of the page on your phone and click "View Web Version" to see the whole site.
+NOTE: If you are looking at this site from a cell phone-Go to the bottom of the page and click "View Web Version" to see the whole site.

 To see all the dog training posts (almost 200 pages)

 Scroll down to the bottom of the page for the list and most popular titles.

 A Dogs Wish

 The years go so very fast and before you know it that romping pup is old and grey muzzled and they have sat by our sides while we read, watch TV, and work on our computers.
 Every so often they come and lay their heads in our laps, toss our elbow with their muzzle or gaze into our eyes and wait for us to notice them.
 Take a moment now to commune.

 "I am your dog, and I have a little something I'd like to whisper in your ear.
 I know that you humans lead busy lives.
 Some have to work, some have children to raise.
 It always seems like you are running here and running there, often much too fast, often never noticing the truly grand things in life.

 Look down at me now, while you sit there at your computer.
 See the way my dark brown eyes look at yours?
 They are slightly cloudy now.
 That comes with age.
 The gray hairs are beginning to ring my soft muzzle.
 You smile at me; I see love in your eyes.
 What do you see in mine?
 Do you see a spirit?
 A soul inside, who loves you as no other could in the world?
 A spirit that would forgive all trespasses of prior wrong doing for just a simple moment of your time?
 That is all I ask.
 To slow down, if even for a few minutes, to be with me.